timmh7/timmh7/README.md

 ## Hi I'm Timothy!

-## CS @ University of Washington<br>
+**CS @ University of Washington**
 <br>
 I create projects with a focus on practicality and real-world impact, designing solutions to solve tangible problems.
-Every challenge matters; if my software can create a positive impact, it’s worth building.
+Every challenge matters; if my work can create a positive impact, it’s worth building.

 # 💻 Tech Stack: